bitwisecook/vscode-iRule/README.md

 ![Completion Screenshot](images/completion_0.png)

 ## Code Formatting
-Code formatting is included The code formatting at this point will attempt to correctly tab out an iRule, but will not split or join lines.
+Code formatting is included.
+The code formatting at this point will attempt to correctly tab out an iRule, but will not split or join lines.
 ![Formatting Screencast](images/format_code_0.gif)

 ## Diagnostics